MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ### Creating a custom layout

-The zones editor also supports creating and saving custom layouts.
+The zones editor supports creating custom layouts.
 Select the <kbd>+ Create new layout</kbd> button at the bottom-right.

 There are two ways to create custom zone layouts: **Grid** layout and **Canvas** layout.

 The **Grid** model starts with a three column grid and allows zones to be created by splitting and merging zones, resizing the gutter between zones as desired.
 This is a relative layout and will resize with different screen sizes.

-- To divide a zone, just click your mouse.
-To rotate the divider, just hold down the <kbd>shift</kbd> key.
+- To divide a zone: click your mouse.
+To rotate the divider: hold down the <kbd>Shift</kbd> key.
-- To move a divider, click on the thumb and drag.
+- To move a divider: click on the thumb and drag.
-- To merge zones, select and hold the left mouse button and drag the mouse until multiple zones are selected, then release the button and a popup menu will show up.
+- To merge zones: select a zone and hold the left mouse button and drag the mouse until multiple zones are selected, release the button and a popup menu will show up.
 Click "Merge" and they will become one big zone.
 This is how a zone would be deleted, by merging it into another zone.

 ![FancyZones Table Editor Mode](../images/pt-fancyzones-grideditor.png)